nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/teleap.md

 ## Historical Context

-TeleAp's trajectory from Olivetti subsidiary to Webegg to Value Team to NTT DATA reflected broader European IT services consolidation.
-The late 1990s and early 2000s saw smaller specialized firms progressively consolidate into larger national and international players, driven by client globalization, shift toward larger projects, and vendor consolidation (Siebel, Oracle, SAP).
+TeleAp's trajectory from Olivetti subsidiary through Webegg to Value Team to NTT DATA reflected broader European IT services consolidation.
 By the early 2010s, Italian IT services had consolidated into a handful of large players.
 Specialized niches became less viable as standalone entities.
 TeleAp's experience was absorption into larger organizations while technical expertise and customer relationships continued to drive value.

 ---